I S S U E 11.5

 Paul Robert

-The climate crisis may be approaching a tipping point in which the rotting raft of environmental sustainability disappears over a waterfall.
+The climate crisis may be approaching a tipping point at which the rotting raft of environmental sustainability disappears over a waterfall.
 Downstream it will be impossible to return to where we were, or where we are now.
 Geopolitical imperatives prioritise economic growth over environmental protection and fail to recognise the root causes of rising human migration and rapid biodiversity loss.
 Our myopia may be incompatible with our survival as a species on this planet.

 In his book, Five Times Faster: Rethinking the Science, Economics and Diplomacy of Climate Change, Simon Sharpe argues that science is pulling its punches, diplomacy is picking the wrong battles, and economics has been fighting for the other side.
 In Our Fragile Moment: how lessons from the Earth’s past can help us survive the climate crisis, Michael Mann reminds us that human beings have been around for just two million years, a fleeting moment in 4.5 billion years of geological time.
 Earth managed just fine without Homo sapiens for most of its existence.